 Stopping every attack is unrealistic but doing the same thing repeatedly and expecting a different result isn’t going to cut it anymore.
 Despite years of heavy investment in security controls, organizations aren’t seeing the level of cybersecurity hygiene they need.

-If CISOs are to combat emerging supply chain cyber security threats, a new approach is needed.
+If CISOs are to combat emerging supply chain cyber security threats and vulnerabilities, a new approach is needed.
 It’s time for CISOs to capitalize on their authority.
 Rather than throw up their arms and say there’s not much more they can do to reduce risk, let’s look at four things CISOs can do to transform supply chain cyber security risk management.

 To ensure that third parties adhere to a company’s security standards, vendors must be properly vetted during the onboarding process.
 This typically involves point-in-time security questionnaires or assessments.
 The problem with this approach is that the input is subjective and, without an extensive audit of the third-party’s security program, unverifiable.